MLHale/nebraska-gencyber-modules/2021/intro_to_first_principles/README.md

 - What is minimization?
   - Having the least functionality necessary in a program or device
+  - For a product that offers security services, opt a minimal viable product with rigorous verification of security requirements.

 - How does minimization contribute to cybersecurity?